ruigato/geoMusica/README.md

 GNU General Public License v3 (GPL-3)

-This means that if at some point you would like to use this tool in a commercial endeavour for which you do not want to disclose the source code you will get in touch first, so a fair arrangement can be made.
+This means that if at some point you would like to use this tool in a commercial endeavour or you do not want to disclose the source code you will get in touch first, so a fair arrangement can be made.

 Enjoy!